CLTsolutions/rails_for_beginners/docs/notes.md

 _Similar to npm_

 - Allows you to specify gems and their versions to be used in the app.
-  - This is how you can know you're using the right version of rails.
+  - This is how you can know you're using the right version of rails for the app you're working on.

 # Bundler